glennmatlin/FIFE_manuscript/wopr/main.typ

 formats.

 == Literature Reviews on LMs in Games
+// CITE: LLM as a Mastermind: A Survey of Strategic Reasoning with Large Language Models
+// A Survey on Large Language Model-Based Game Agents
+// Large Language Models and Games: A Survey and Roadmap
+// LLM as a Mastermind: A Survey of Strategic Reasoning with Large Language Models
+// Playing games with Large language models: Randomness and strategy
+// SPIN-Bench: How well do LLMs plan strategically and reason socially?
+// A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges
+// A Survey on Large Language Model-Based Social Agents in Game-Theoretic Scenarios
+// Can Large Language Models Serve as Rational Players in Game Theory?
+A Systematic Analysis

 Surveys of LMs in games and simulation describe agents that negotiate, plan, or role‑play in constrained environments [@ma_computational_2024; @zhang_llm_2024]; work on Diplomacy combines language models with planning and tool use [@meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022; @lamparth_human_2024]; and multi‑agent LM frameworks